Teach English in South Korea

 Teachers at public schools work side-by-side with a Korean co-teacher most of the time, although they still have full responsibility for the class.
 They normally have 20-25 teaching hours each week, not counting prep time, meetings or free periods at their school.
 A typical contract offers 20-25 vacation days per year on a fixed schedule.
 Class sizes are usually 20-30 students.

 If you’re planning to apply to public schools, there are additional application materials you’ll need to prepare.
 Submit your CIEE Teach Abroad application as soon as you can to give yourself plenty of time, and be sure to discuss EPIK’s instructions for letters with your recommenders.
-Applicants must hold a bachelor’s degree before traveling to Korea, and if the degree is in a field other than Education, they must also have a TEFL/TESOL certification or a valid teacher’s license.
+EPIK applicants must have their bachelor’s degree in their physical possession no later than May 30th for Fall departures or January 1st for Spring departures.
+If the degree is in a field other than Education, they must also have a valid teacher’s license or have completed a TEFL/TESOL certification at least two weeks prior to the start date.

 EPIK assigns candidates to a province or metro area before departure.
 Specific school assignments within those areas are not made until the end of the in-country orientation.
 EPIK will reimburse teachers for one-way airfare to Korea with their first paycheck.